GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 openIdConnectUrl=http://localhost:8099/realms/ZOO_WS_SECURED_AREA/.well-known/openid-configuration
 ````

-You will create a `security_service.py` in the `/usr/lib/cgi-bin` directory (of the zookernel container) containing the following Python code snipet.
+You will create a `security_service.py` in the `/usr/lib/cgi-bin` directory (of the zookernel container) containing the following Python code snippet

 ````
 import zoo